Sheriff's Star: 1987: two-year-old season

-Sheriff's Star made his racecourse debut in a twenty-seven runner maiden race over seven furlongs at Newmarket Racecourse in August.
-Starting a 33/1 outsider he took the lead inside the final furlong and won convincingly by two and a half lengths from Topsider Man.
+Sheriff's Star made his racecourse debut in a 27-runner maiden race over seven furlongs at Newmarket Racecourse in August.
+Starting a 33/1 outsider, he took the lead inside the final furlong and won convincingly by two and a half lengths from Topsider Man.
 At Ascot Racecourse in September, he started favourite for the Mornington Stakes after reports that he had been performing exceptionally well in training gallops.
-He took the lead in the final quarter mile and won by three quarters of length from Ancient Flame.
+He took the lead in the final quarter mile and won by three-quarters of a length from Ancient Flame.
 The colt was then moved up sharply in class for the Group One William Hill Futurity over one mile at Doncaster Racecourse on 24 October.
-Ridden by Tony Clark, he started poorly and fought his jockey's attempts to restrain him in the early stages but finished strongly and failed by only a head to overhaul the Dick Hern- trained Emmson.
+Ridden by Tony Clark, he started poorly and fought his jockey's attempts to restrain him in the early stages but finished strongly and failed by only a head to overhaul the Dick Hern-trained Emmson.